 Looking for a super fun (and warm) Momcation idea?
-Costa Mesa CA has incredible food, a thriving arts scene, trendy boutiques, and a huge mall!
+Costa Mesa, California has incredible food, a thriving arts scene, trendy boutiques, and a huge mall!
 Find out my favorite things to do in Costa Mesa CA, keep scrolling down for all the recommendations!

-This best things to do in Costa Mesa CA post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of the best things to do in Costa Mesa CA post was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 I don’t know about you, but by the time September rolls around, I’m completely wiped.